bitfielddev/zyxt/README.md

 # zyxtlang

-A language aimed for versatility, portability and backwards-compatitability.
+A language aimed for versatility, portability and backwards-compatibility.

 Still WIP though.
 Stay tuned :)